NVIDIA/workbench-example-nemotron-finetune/README.md

 ---

 ## Tested On
-This notebook has been tested with a 1x NVIDIA A100-80gb GPU system and the Beta version of NVIDIA AI Workbench: ```nvwb 0.21.3 (internal; linux; amd64; go1.21.3; Tue Mar  5 03:55:43 UTC 2024)```
+This notebook has been tested with a 1x NVIDIA A100-80gb GPU system and the GA version of NVIDIA AI Workbench: ```nvwb 0.21.3 (internal; linux; amd64; go1.21.3; Tue Mar  5 03:55:43 UTC 2024)```

 # License
-This NVIDIA AI Workbench example project is under the [Apache 2.0 License](https://github.com/nv-edwli/workbench-example-nemotron-finetune/blob/main/LICENSE.txt)
+This NVIDIA AI Workbench example project is under the [Apache 2.0 License](https://github.com/NVIDIA/workbench-example-nemotron-finetune/blob/main/LICENSE.txt)

 This project may utilize additional third-party open source software projects.
 Review the license terms of these open source projects before use.
 Third party components used as part of this project are subject to their separate legal notices or terms that accompany the components.
 You are responsible for confirming compliance with third-party component license terms and requirements.